 Our journey started long before we ever set foot on the soil of Ecuador.
 For about two years we did research and preparation.
 First we had to decide which country we would be moving to.

-A low cost of living was a must.
-After everything was said, done and sold, we were figuring we could make it for three years if we could keep our expenses low enough.
+- Cost of living: After everything was said, done and sold, we were figuring we could make it for three years if we could keep our expenses low enough.
 And if we came up with a means of income during that time “bonus” we would stay longer.

-We looked into many countries, Dominican Republic, Belize, Mexico, Margarita Island Venezuela, Dominica, to name just a few.
+We looked into many countries, Dominican Republic, Belize, Mexico, Venezuela (Margarita Island), Dominica, to name just a few.
 For one reason or another we decided against them.
 We were determined to do our best to make sure that once we relocated to this foreign country we would be able to sustain our stay for as long as possible.